 Yes!
 Mindful eating with health issues is possible.
 Ask yourself the following questions about potential dietary changes to help you eat mindfully, without restriction, even when you have health reasons for dietary limitations.

 1. Is it really true that you “can’t” eat a particular food?

-If you don’t have an immediately life-threatening reaction to certain foods, then just drop the word “can’t” from your vocabulary altogether.
-Using words like “I’m not allowed” puts you in a deprivation mindset rather than a self-care mindset.
+On the other hand, if you don’t have an immediately life-threatening reaction to certain foods, completely drop words like “can’t” from your vocabulary altogether.
+Using words like “I’m not allowed” puts you in a restrictive, deprivation mindset rather than a self-care mindset.

 2. Is it really true that you “shouldn’t” eat a particular food?

-Sometimes people have picked up rules about eating that aren’t based in fact.
+People tend to pick up rules about eating that aren’t based in fact.
 As a result, they keep “shoulding” themselves over myths, fads, half-truths, outdated information, or misunderstanding the facts.
 This is why it is essential to educate yourself on the advice you hear about what to eat.

 3. Is it really true that you must completely avoid this food?